 - Add onion, garlic, chicken, broth, and spices to your crockpot; cook on low for 6-8 hours or on high for 2-4 hours (depending on the strength of your crockpot)

 - Once the chicken is cooked, remove from the crockpot and shred using stand mixer or two forks.

-- Add beans, chiles, and chicken back to pot and cook another 20 minutes.
+- Add beans, chiles, chicken back to pot and cook another 20 minutes.

-- Serve in bowls with toppings of choice!
+- Stir in Lime juice and cilantro; serve in bowls with toppings of choice!
 I highly recommend topping with cilantro, red onion, tomatoes, and salsa.